PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 (Coming in the future)
 Projects may want the blockchain used as the Data Availability (DA) layer to be different from the primary chain used for their app (either as a volition or a validium)

-To enable this, Paima will facilitate storing state machine inputs on a DA layer, significantly lowering costs for data-hungry use-cases
+To enable this, Paima will facilitate storing state machine inputs on a DA layer, significantly lowering costs for data-hungry use-cases.
+We plan to integrate Avail and Celestia for this

-### ZK and FHE
+### ZK (Zero-Knowledge Cryptography)

-(Coming in the future)
-We are working with partners to help enable use-cases that require private sections of their state machine
+ZK cryptography is often used in Web3 for two different properties:
+- Its ability to succinctly prove the state of a system (kind of like a very efficient compression system)
+- Its ability to handle functions with private inputs

+Both these use-cases are of interest in games, as being able to prove world state helps with composability of worlds, and private inputs allow games with private state (ex: fog of war) and can also help with compliance (ex: being able to prove you know information without revealing the sensitive information publicly)

+Paima is working with [Zeko](http://zeko.io/) (based on Mina Protocol) to implement its first ZK Layer

-### State Channels
+### State Channels and Sharding

-(Coming in the future)
-We are working to allow games to easily build state channels to facilitate use-cases like 5v5 fights where a state channel could be opened between participants and settled when the game is over
+Paima's parallelism feature already serves as the first step towards a future system to have game shards to help games scale as needed.
+These shards could be long-lived, or be ephemeral such as state channels that facilitate use-cases like 5v5 fights where a state channel could be opened between participants and settled when the game is over.

+### AI

+A few common demands have emerged for integration of AI into autonomous worlds:
+- Affecting the appearance of user's NFTs
+- Affecting the game world state (either as NPCs like in [Smallville](https://www.youtube.com/watch?v=aIDSmgsT4p8) or as a god that controls the world)

+Since autonomous worlds do not necessarily have a central company driving the evolution of a game, this kind of autonomous action powered via AI and LLMs is an interesting alternative.
+However, since AI is not something that can be run computationally onchain, the AI is often run similarly to a sovereign rollup - as a uni-directional bridge.
+This is not ideal as it means you cannot "close the loop" by having the AI result come back and modify the in-game world.

+Paima is tackling both of these use-cases:
+- Paima already supports basic deterministic AI integration and you can see an example of this in a proof-of-concept game called [Oracle RPG](https://github.com/dcSpark/paima-ai-text-adventure) where user Stateful NFTs dynamically evolve based on AI computation
+- We hope to expand AI support to allow more complex use-cases such as villages powered by AI agents that hold Stateful NFTs.
+This will be done through integration with [Shinkai Network](https://twitter.com/shinkai_network).

+### P2P layer

+Currently, Paima works by updating the world based off on-chain transactions.
+However, a P2P layer between players could improve the experience.

+Notably,
+1. Currently, the game tick rate to that of the underlying chain (1~2 seconds on many L1s/L2s).
+In the future, we will build a way to connect Paima games to a P2P layer so that transactions can be broadcast between users faster than it takes for the txs to appear on-chain, allowing for a faster experience assuming players have honestly submitted their transactions (optimistic updates).
+1. Users want to send visual updates to each other that do not be to settled on-chain, such as chat boxes.

+### Commit-reveal

+Currently, for most commit-reveal schemes, users have to be online to make the reveal.
+In online games where everybody has 24hrs to commit their next move, this is not ideal as it means all players need to come online at the end of the round to reveal their move.

+Solutions for this problem often involves more complex cryptography and too many "reveal" transactions to scale properly.
+However, Paima can very naturally integrate [decentralized timelock encryption protocols](https://www.youtube.com/watch?v=z7wSFe5t7nc) for games that need it.

 # Why Sovereign rollups?